nmrenyi/thuir-publication-info/README.md

       text: Analyses source

 ```
-This example seems to be complicated, but the ONLY compulsory item is the `id` field, which is the DOI of your paper. `image` and `repo` are recommended since the default image for your paper is quite ordinary if you do not specify an image, and `repo` is essential for reproducibility.
+This example seems to be complicated because it comes from the orginal repository, aiming to show the functionality of the template.
+But the ONLY compulsory item is the `id` field, which is the DOI of your paper. `image` and `repo` are recommended since the default image for your paper is quite ordinary if you do not specify an image, and `repo` is essential for reproducibility.

 A recommended template for a single paper is as follows:
 ```yaml